kubernetes/community/github-management/org-owners-guide.md

     [SIG Repository], add a labels entry for the SIG that the repo belongs to.
     * Update the `SECURITY_CONTACTS` file as per the request.
 Note that aliases cannot be used in this case so expand the team, if specified.
+    * Update the `README.md` file with the name and description of the repo.
-    * Create a new commit with the message *Update OWNERS, OWNERS_ALIASES and SECURITY_CONTACTS*.
+    * Create a new commit with the message *Update README, OWNERS, OWNERS_ALIASES and SECURITY_CONTACTS*.
   * Push the new commit directly to the master branch.
-  * If the repo is a [SIG Repository], add a new topic of the form `k8s-sig-<sig-name-repo-belongs-to>` using the *Manage Topics* option.
+  * If the repo is a [SIG Repository], add a new topic of the form `k8s-sig-<sig-name-repo-belongs-to>` using *Topics* under the Repository section of the org-level settings page.
   * Create a PR against [kubernetes/org] to add teams as per the [team guidance](#team-guidance) for alloting repo admin and write access.
-  * Once the above PR is merged and the postsubmit has run, the new GitHub teams will be created.
-In the *Collaborators and Teams* section in Settings, assign the new teams appropriate access to the repo.
+  * Once the above PR is merged and the postsubmit has run, the new GitHub teams will be created and should have access automatically assiged by peribolos.
   * Ask the author of the repo creation request to add the repo as a part of a subproject in [`sigs.yaml`](/sigs.yaml).